What to do when your financially unstable husband doesn’t care about paying bills and debts or saving money?

 What is the next step?
 Does that mean you have to reconsider your marriage?

 If your financial situation allows it, I would strongly recommend marriage counselling.
-It would definitely help both of you to see your parts in this marriage.
+It would definitely help both of you see your parts in this marriage.
 It could bring the best and worst out, but you need it.

 Check: 7 TOP REASONS FOR DIVORCE